25 Genius School Fundraising Ideas That Are Fun, Fast and Easy To Manage

-Always popular, teachers (and other school staff) bring a photograph of themselves as a baby into school and children have to match the baby photo to the member of staff.
+Always popular, teachers (and ideally SLT and other school staff) bring a photograph of themselves as a baby into school and children have to match the baby photo to the member of staff.
 This can be incorporated into a school fete or as a stand-alone competition.

 10. Book fundraising in your school

-Another great way to raise money for your school is through book project fundraising.
+Another excellent school fundraising idea is book project fundraising.
 Small fees from book sales can support the school community.
 It also helps develop children’s artistic skills and raises the profile of their writing skills.